 We meet the 4th Wednesday of the month Jan to May then September to June at 7:00 at The CASO: Canada Southern Railway Station, 750 Talbot St. W., St.Thomas, Ontario.

 There are committees to join that require membership support.
-These include: Seedy Saturdays for both March 3rd. and the 17th., Community Gardens (CASO Station and at the Elevated Park), Annual Spring Plant Sale (May 12), Flower Show-June 20th., 2018 with setup on the 19th., Garden Tour for July of 2019, Adopt a Highway (April, October), Canadale Kids' Club (April 6-8, Nov.17,18,24,25), Canadale Spring Garden Show (April 6-8), St. Thomas-Garden Ontario Website, Facebook, Picture Archive, Newsletter, Refreshments, Speakers, Mini Show planning, membership, Grant Applications.
+These include: Seedy Saturdays, Community Gardens (CASO Station and at the St. Thomas Elevated Park), Annual Spring Plant Sale (May 12), Flower Show-June 20th., 2018 with setup on the 19th., Garden Tour for June 23 of 2019, Adopt a Highway (April, October), Canadale Kids' Club (April 6-8, Nov.17,18,24,25), Canadale Spring Garden Show (April 6-8), St. Thomas-Garden Ontario Website, Facebook, Picture Archive, Newsletter, Refreshments, Speakers, Mini Show planning, membership, Grant Applications.

 These positions are not elected positions so a nomination to join is not required.
 Please help out anywhere you can.
 Training and support is always available.
 The Society is as strong as the participation of all its members.
 Many hands make light work!